ItsyPetkov/PortfolioProject3/README.md

 * Duplicate checking and removal
 * Converting the spreadsheet range into a table

-Next stages involve: 1) data visualisation by producing dynamic, interactive dashboards in MS Excel using PIVOT TABLES/CHARTS, SLICERS, TIMELINES and CONDITIONAL FORMATTING ; and 2) data storytelling by delivering a comprehensive analysis report using MS PowerPoint.
+Next stages involve: 1) data visualisation by producing dynamic, interactive dashboards in MS Excel using PIVOT TABLES/CHARTS, SLICERS, TIMELINES and CONDITIONAL FORMATTING; and 2) data storytelling by delivering a comprehensive analysis report using MS PowerPoint.
 The output of both steps is available in the GitHub repository under 'coffeeOrdersData.xlsx' and 'Stakeholder report.pptx', respectively.

 ## Analytical Focus & Key Business Questions